In this unit, you modify the existing application and use some new ECMAScript 6 features. You then set up a build environment using Babel and Webpack.

 npm install babel-core babel-loader babel-preset-es2015 webpack --save-dev

-directory, create a new file named webpack.config.js
+In the es6-tutorial-data directory, create a new file named webpack.config.js defined as follows:

 var path = require('path');